ckuelker/quick-guide-en-us/DevOps/Memory/swap.md

 ---

-A temporary memory (aka swap) is not strictly needed by a Linux system.
-However some Linux distributions refuse to install if not provided.
-In some cases changing or adding swap space on the fly (if a system has no swap space) is a seldom task to do and sometimes the correct commands need to be remembered or looked up (in this document).
+Temporary memory (also known as swap) is not really needed by a Linux system.
+However, some Linux distributions refuse to install if it is not provided.
+In some cases, changing or adding swap space on the fly (when a system has no swap space) is an infrequent task, and sometimes the correct commands need to be remembered or looked up (in this document).

 Linux provides two types of swap space.
 By default, most Linux installations use or create a swap partition, but it is also possible to use a specially configured file as a swap file.

 ## Swap Games With Files